 A. Carefully review the materials and websites for both the University Scholars Program and the University Honors Program.
 Students may apply to both programs.
 Please note that students admitted to both programs may only accept one of the invitations.

 Q. Is there a special residence hall for students in the University Honors and Scholars Programs?
+How do I apply to live here?

 Q. Where can I find the application for the University Honors or University Scholars Programs?